34 Healthy Passover Recipes

 6. Spring Frittata

 Passover falls right at the start of spring, so it’s the perfect time to celebrate the return of greens like asparagus and sugar snap peas.
-This recipe cuts down the calories by using some whole eggs and some egg whites, but don’t worry about blandness — fresh dill, lemon, and black pepper keep things flavorful.
+Don’t worry about blandness—fresh dill, lemon, and black pepper keep things flavorful.

 7. Green Shakshuka